Water-Engine/water/README.md

 - A neural network-powered engine using Monte Carlo Tree Search (MCTS)

 # Getting Started
+Before building, ensure you have the necessary NNUE files, which can be fetched using `python scripts/stockfish_nnue.py`.
+Note that this script requires the [requests](https://pypi.org/project/requests/) package to work properly.

 For a quick build of the project, run:
 ```shell
 git clone https://github.com/Water-Engine/water.git